Shashikala

 Shashikala Saigal (née Jawalkar; 4 August 1932 – 4 April 2021), better known by her first name, was an Indian film and television actress, who played supporting roles in hundreds of Bollywood films beginning in the 1940s.

 Early years

 Shashikala Jawalkar was one of six children born in Solapur, Maharashtra to a Hindu Bhavsar Shimpi caste Marathi speaking family.
 By age 5, she had already been dancing, singing and acting on stage in many towns in Solapur district.
 When Shashikala was in her pre-teens, through ill luck, her father became bankrupt, and he brought his family to Bombay (now Mumbai), where they thought that Shashikala, the best-looking and most-talented among his children, could find work in movies.
 For some time, the family lived with friends and barely survived, while Shashikala wandered from one studio to another looking for work.
 She earned in bits and pieces till she met Noor Jehan, the reigning screen queen.

+Noor Jehan's husband Shaukat Hussain Rizvi, was making the movie Zeenat then, and included Shashikala in a Qawwali scene.
+Rizvi gave her a supporting role alongside Noorjehan and Dilip Kumar in the 1947 film Jugnu.
+She acted with Dilip Kumar again in the 1950 film Arzoo.